robbert-vdh/yabridge/README.md

   rewrite some parts of it to make it clearer.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.
-- Swap out msgpack for bitsery and update the architecture section.
 - Forward audio events.
 - Forward host callback calls back to the native VST host.
 - Forward the values from the Windows VST plugin's `AEffect` struct.